 Pop down to your local supermarket and pick up a range of fake meats (think sausages & This Isn’t Bacon), chestnut mushrooms, a good loaf of bread, hash browns, and maybe even some tofu.
 Fry it all up and enjoy.

-Or, why not bring all the flavours of a vegan fry up into this vegan breakfast tray bake recipe?
+Or, why not bring all the flavours of a vegan fry up into this vegan breakfast bake recipe?

 Mix some chia seeds and oats into some coconut yoghurt and plant milk.
 Mix in some blueberries and leave to chill in the fridge overnight.
 This gives the chia seeds some time to expand in the liquid.

 Top with some almond butter and eat.
-It is creamy and tasty, so i’m sure you’ll be pleasantly surprised by just how good it is.
+It is creamy and tasty, so I’m sure you’ll be pleasantly surprised by just how good it is.

 Gram flour (the flour made from chickpeas) is a magical ingredient.
-Whisk it up with water and it turns into a yellow batter which binds together and cooks into an egg like substance in a frying pan.
+Whisk it up with water and it turns into a yellow batter which binds together and cooks into an egg-like substance in a frying pan.

 Add any seasoning or spices to the chickpea batter to flavour it.
 Heat up some oil in a frying pan and drop a ladle full of the mix in, cook it until the underneath starts to brown and then flip.
-Then you can add some ingredients on to the top, like peppers, cooked mushrooms, or even fake meats.
-Once the other side is cooked, fold in half and slide onto a plate.
+Then you can add some ingredients to the top, like peppers, cooked mushrooms, or even fake meats.
+Once the other side is cooked, fold it in half and slide it onto a plate.